-Fees for mini-terms are due upon enrollment for those terms.
+Fees for mini-terms (less than 8 weeks) are due upon enrollment for those terms.

 Settlement of Accounts

 Payment in full of all term charges must be made in Student Financial Services before a student may enroll for an ensuing term, obtain an official transcript or diploma.